 The Board added a project to its technical agenda to improve the accounting for and disclosure of certain crypto assets.

-- At a minimum, present the aggregate amount of crypto assets (within the scope of this project) separately from other intangible assets that are measured using other measurement bases
+- At a minimum, present the aggregate amount of crypto assets separately from other intangible assets that are measured using other measurement bases

-- Present gains and losses on crypto assets (within the scope of this project) in net income and present those gains and losses separately from the income statement effects of other intangible assets, such as amortization or impairments (Vote 7-0)
+- Present gains and losses on crypto assets in net income and present those gains and losses separately from the income statement effects of other intangible assets, such as amortization or impairments

 - Classify crypto assets received as noncash consideration during the ordinary course of business that are converted nearly immediately into cash as operating cash flows.

-- Signficant crypto asset holdings: At both annual and interim periods, the following information about each significant crypto asset holding (as determined by the fair value of that holding): the name of the crypto asset, fair value, units held, and cost basis.
-An entity should disclose the fair value and cost basis of other remaining crypto asset holdings, which may be aggregated into a single line item.
-At annual periods, an entity should disclose the basis on which the reporting entity determines its cost basis of crypto assets, unless changed during interim reporting periods.
+- At both annual and interim periods, the following information about each significant crypto asset holding (as determined by the fair value of that holding): the name of the crypto asset, fair value, units held, and cost basis.
+Additionally, an entity would disclose the fair value and cost basis of other crypto asset holdings, which may be aggregated into a single line item.

-- Restricted crypto asset: At both interim and annual periods, the fair value of the crypto assets that are restricted from sale, the nature and remaining duration of the restriction, and circumstances that could cause a lapse in the restriction(s).
+- At both interim and annual periods, the fair value of the crypto assets that are restricted from sale, the nature and remaining duration of the restriction, and circumstances that could cause a lapse in the restriction(s).

 A summary of the Board’s tentative decisions reached to date can be found here.